ptdecker/ptscheme/README.md

     $ ./ptscheme

+### The Standard Library

+A small standard library is provided that implements common operators including the '/' operator for the quotent function.
+To load the standard library from within the REPL:

+    > (load "./libs/stdlib.scm")
+    ok

+Replace the path with the appropriate path for your installation

 ### Implementation notes and credits

 Partial compiance with the [R5RS](http://www.schemers.org/Documents/Standards/R5RS/r5rs.pdf) standard is attempted, but I have included variations (such as C-style character literals).